cilium/image-tools/images/checkpatch/README.md

   contributed to the patch.
 Checkpatch understands this is some kind of tag, but not one it knows of, and it complains with a warning.
 This patch teaches it about the tag.

+## Custom Checks

+In addition to running `checkpatch.pl`, the bash script runs a few checks of its own on all commits (whether or not they touch the code under `bpf`).

+* Ensure that the width of the subject for the commit message is lower or equal to 75 characters.